evmcnb/quartz/content/Acute cholangitis.md

 ERCP (Endoscopic retrograde cholangiopancreatography) - diagnostic and used to decompress the biliary tree urgently

-Surgery may be necessary for patients with severe or complicated acute cholangitis, such as those with perforation, gangrenous cholecystitis, or biliary sepsis.
+Surgery may be necessary for patients with severe or complicated acute cholangitis, such as those with perforation, gangrenous [[Cholecystitis]], or biliary [[Sepsis]].

 Analgesia